citp/privacy-policy-historical/w/we/web/webulous.in.md

 ## How we use collected information

-Webulous.in may collect and use Users personal information for the following purposes:
+http://www.webulousthemes.com may collect and use Users personal information for the following purposes:

   * To improve customer service
 Information you provide helps us respond to your customer service requests and support needs more efficiently.